mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

   - Docker Desktop personal.
 We will download it inside the Virtual Machine: https://www.docker.com/products/personal/

 All the items above will be used during your raspberry pi set up.
-On addition to that list, you will need a laptop or computer with access to internet and **SD Adapter for MicroSD** to install the OS for your SSD  card which will be inserted in your raspberry pi, your laptop should have the following entrance as show in the picture below:
+On addition to that list, you will need a laptop or computer with access to internet and **SD Adapter for MicroSD** to install the OS for your SSD  card which will be inserted in your raspberry pi, your laptop should have the following entrance as shown in the picture below:

 ![Laptop](./images/laptop-ssd-entry.png 'Laptop')

 ## Architecture Diagram

 This workshop will follow the below architecture, in the course of a few sessions will be implementing a machine learning model developed during the training analyzing pictures in real time and pushing alerts to employees when the picture shows the anomalies the client defined as use case.
+Of course you can change from IoT Central to IoT Hub but those steps are not documented in this github.
+Power Apps, Power BI and SQL DBs will be optional that will provide an idea for future extensions.

 ![Architecture](./images/architecture.png 'Architecture')